techniq/react-fetch-component/README.md

   - Set to the [response](https://developer.mozilla.org/en-US/docs/Web/API/Response) of the `fetch` call
   - Useful to check the status code/text, headers, etc
 - `reload`
-  - Function that can be called to send a new fetch request (useful when last request had an error or you want to manually refresh the data)
+  - Function that can be called to create a new fetch request (useful when last request had an error or you want to manually refresh the data)

 ### Include credentials
 ```js